UCL-MSM-Bio/2025-zhou-hipct-hierarchical-segmentation/README.md

 ```
 If you prefer using conda, please install the packages in the *pyproject.toml*, but you are still required to install nnUNet using pip (see the nnUNet official installation [document](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md)).

+Before using nnUNet, the paths are required to be set up: [link](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/setting_up_paths.md).
+A simple way is to modify the **path.py** file under *segmentation/models/nnUNet/nnunetv2*

 # Data Availability
 The high-resolution manually annotated data (in 2.58 um/voxel ~ 5.2 um/voxel) are available at https://doi.org/10.5281/zenodo.15397768.